oscarmull/GenerateRandomData_Training/README.md

-# VP_DataTraining
-Repo for Create Test Data training
+# Data Generation for Test Cases
-Name: Oscar Mullin
-Content: Repo for hosting proof of concept for Training in Velocity Partners about creation of Demo and Test data using Faker, Faker.NET and NBuilder.
+This repo contains the code created for giving a training on data generation